Eleutherado/simple-games/README.md

 I created this project because I recall really enjoying programming games and I wanted to learn how to do it using basic web technologies.
 I built snake and tic-tac-toe separately and then becan integrating them in this repo.

 ### Technologies used
-I chose just to use html canvas and plain javascript to start so as to not overburden the project with frameworks.
+- Frontend: I chose just to use html canvas and plain javascript to start so as to not overburden the project with frameworks.
+- Backdend: Node.js with express

 ### Goals
 - [x] Build Snake